Introducing the Inspector-General of Biosecurity

 Responsibilities and functions

-The Inspector-General sets an annual review program in writing, in consultation with the Director of Biosecurity and the Minister for Agriculture.
+The Inspector-General sets an annual review program in writing, in consultation with the Director of Biosecurity and the Minister for Agriculture, Fisheries and Forestry.
 This review program is available on the Inspector-General’s website.

-The Inspector-General may liaise with stakeholders, including the Australian Government Department of Agriculture, the Department of Home Affairs, the Department of Health and the Department of the Environment and Energy, state and territory authorities and agencies, overseas authorities and agencies, and companies and individuals.
+The Inspector-General may liaise with stakeholders, including the Australian Government Department of Agriculture, Fisheries and Forestry, the Department of Home Affairs, and the Department of Health, state and territory authorities and agencies, overseas authorities and agencies, and companies and individuals.

 When conducting a review, the Inspector-General may invite written submissions from the public or organisations on a subject area and publish them as part of a transparent review process.